uhertlein/quadmap/README.md

 # QuadMap

-This repository aims to analyse the SeeYou `qmp` file format.
+This repository reverse-engineers the SeeYou `qmp` file format.

 The minimum goal is to extract images from a given `qmp` file.
 The stretch goal is to create `qmp` files that will be accepted by SeeYou.